3.7.2.20 Substantial change in circumstances for SpB

 Changed circumstances no longer apply

 Where a person has been granted SpB during the NARWP due to a substantial change in circumstances and those circumstances subsequently change prior to completion of the NARWP, an exemption from the NARWP may no longer be warranted.
-Advice from a social worker should be sought or a referral should be made if necessary.
+Advice from a social worker should be sought or a referral should be made if necessary (for example, where the original substantial change in circumstances was related to family or domestic violence).